ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 Now we need to work on the server side.

 ### Server Side
-With the same idea for the client side, we need to attach the function to the engine scheduler inside the `new` function on the `ServerState`.
-Take a look at the following code.
+With the same idea as the client side, we need to attach the function to the engine scheduler inside the `new` function on the `ServerState`:

 ```rust
 impl UserState for ServerState{